 This page lists positions and descriptions of the jobs we will be hiring for.

 Under the Election Act, there shall be one Returning Officer for each electoral district who shall be appointed by the Chief Electoral Officer of PEI, for the term determined by the Chief Electoral Officer.
 The returning officer must be impartial, non-partisan, and efficient to complete tasks of an election event within a very short and specific time.
-They administer the election process in each of the 27 districts on PEI they were appointed, responsible for hiring staff, selecting voting locations, counting the votes and reporting the results to Elections PEI.
+They administer the election process in each of the 27 districts on PEI they were appointed, responsible for hiring staff, selecting voting locations, overseeing counting the ballots and reporting the results to Elections PEI.
 If you're interested, please complete this On-Line Poll Worker Application.

 A Supervising Deputy Returning Officer (SDRO) is responsible for the setup of a polling location and operations on voting days.
 The SDRO is the liason between the polling location and the Returning Officer as well as with the scrutineers, agents and candidates.